AaltoSciComp/scicomp-docs/aalto/linux.rst

 (specifically, CS, NBE, PHYS at least).
 It contains a lot of software and features to support scientific computing and data.
 Both laptop and desktop setups are available.

+This page is mainly about the Linux flavor in CS/PHYS/NBE, co-managed by these departments and Science-IT.
+Most of it is relevant to all Aalto, though.

 Basics
 ~~~~~~